-Social Work courses in the UK
+Social Work Courses in the UK

 Introduction to Social Work

-A degree in Social Work will help graduates make a significant impact on societies most vulnerable lives.
+A degree in Social Work will help graduates make a significant impact on society's most vulnerable lives.
 You will learn how to relate to people of all ages, race and background in order to gain trust and assist with improving their quality of life.
 Patience, understanding and communication are three of the key skills which will be developed over the duration of the course as you are put into a number of different situations you will be expected to face on a day to day basis.

 Careers in Social Work

-Social Work Entry Requirements
+Social Work UK Entry Requirements

 - Typical International Baccalaureate requirements: 32 points.